After earning this badge, you will be better able to think critically about popular claims regarding education benefits from using technology.

 Technologies are extensions of human ability.
-More specifically, electronic tools help us quickly and accurately
+More specifically, electronic tools help us quickly and accurately communicate across long distances, manipulate numbers and other data, store and retrieve large quantities of information, and compose and revise writing or media.

 Q. Will using [fill in any technology] improve learning?